Human Rights Violations and Environmental Destruction: Investigating the Federal Government’s Nature Park Protection Initiative

 “Sometimes it makes things worse when the resources come, under these conditions,” says environmental and political scientist Marco Gandarillas.
 “It prolongs the agony of an institution that is not fulfilling its function.”

 The Federal Development Ministry also calls for structural reforms in the Bolivian administration, but does not confirm that almost half of the funds go to the nature conservation authority.
-We are talking about only 15 percent that SERNAP received via a “sub-grant”.
+We are talking regarding only 15 percent that SERNAP received via a “sub-grant”.

-Reprisals against critical park rangers
+Reprisals once morest critical park rangers

 This authority is controlled by the interests of the mining sector, says Alex Villca, spokesman for the indigenous association CONTIOCAP: “It worries us that these resources are in the hands of institutions that have lost their mission, that have lost their direction.”
-He fears that German funds could strengthen institutions that have so far failed to protect nature.
+He fears that German funds might strengthen institutions that have so far failed to protect nature.

 SERNAP counters that the Bolivian government is firmly committed to environmental protection, but: “We had leaders and senior employees in the institutions who did not fulfill their tasks.”
 The Federal Development Ministry says that an “appropriate and sustainable improvement in the management of protected areas” can only be achieved in cooperation with state authorities.
 In Bolivia that is SERNAP.